Jonathan Moxey: Calgary Stampeders

 Moxey signed with the Calgary Stampeders on June 24, 2019.
 He played in his first game on July 25, 2019 against the Ottawa Redblacks where he had one special teams tackle.
 Overall, he played in five regular season games for the Stampeders in 2019 and made two tackles on defense and two tackles on special teams.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and was signed to an extension on December 29, 2020.

 On October 16, 2021, in a game against the BC Lions, Moxey scored his first career CFL touchdown after intercepting a Michael Reilly pass and returning it 53 yards for a score.
 He finished his second season in the CFL having played in 13 games and contributed with 24 defensive tackles, 4 special teams tackles, two interceptions and one touchdown.
 Moxey continued to play an important role in the Stampeders' defense, playing in 16 regular season games and amassing a league leading 13 pass break ups, 26 defensive tackles and two tackles on special teams.
 Following the 2022 season he was named a CFL West division All-Star.
-On January 20, 2023 Moxey and the Stamps agreed to a two-year contract extension.
+On January 20, 2023, Moxey and the Stamps agreed to a two-year contract extension.
+However, on May 3, 2024, he was released by the Stampeders.

+Hamilton Tiger-Cats

+On June 3, 2024, it was announced that Moxey had signed with the Hamilton Tiger-Cats.